Red Sox vs. Marlins Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 88 hits with 26 doubles, four triples, five home runs, 29 walks and 32 RBI.
-He's also stolen three bases.
+- Verdugo has put up 88 hits with 26 doubles, four triples, five home runs and 29 walks.
+He has driven in 32 runs with three stolen bases.

 Verdugo Recent Games